23 people found this helpful

 When to seek medical advice

-If the bleeding continues, you should seek emergency medical advice .
-That doesn’t mean it’s anything serious, just that medical experts are much better equipped to determine what helps nosebleeds that won’t stop.
+If the bleeding continues for more than 20 minutes, you should head to the emergency department.
+Medical experts are much better placed at this point to determine what helps nosebleeds that aren’t stopping.
 In addition to seeking emergency medical advice if your nose bleeds for more than 20 minutes, you should also do so if:

 - You’ve lost a significant amount of blood.